Connect with others who understand.

 The Gates of Consciousness pressure point may help with tension headaches.
 (Adobe Stock)

-Gates of Consciousness (GB20 or Feng Chi) are points at the base of the skull just below the hairline on the two parallel neck muscle areas.
+Gates of Consciousness (GB20 or Feng Chi) are points at the base of the skull, just below the hairline on the two parallel neck muscle areas.
 To stimulate these pressure points, place your index finger, middle finger, or thumb on the points and massage the area in a circular motion for about 10 seconds.
 Then release and repeat.
-Acupressure here is said to relieve tension headaches and headaches stemming from neck and back pain.
+Acupressure here is said to relieve tension headaches and headaches stemming from back and neck pain.

 The Great Surge